LANCASTER, Pa. — Editor's note: The above video is from May 2.

 Pa.
 Rep. Michael Sturla, a Democrat, is running for re-election in the 96th Legislative District.
 The district serves parts of Lancaster County.

-Sturla currently serves at the Democratic Chair for the House Urban Affairs Committee, and served as the House Democratic Policy Committee Chair for 12 years until he stepped down in 2021.
+Sturla currently serves at the Democratic Chair for the House Urban Affairs Committee, and he served as the House Democratic Policy Committee Chair for 12 years until he stepped down in 2021.

 Prior to serving in Harrisburg, Sturla served on the Lancaster City Council from 1987 to 1990.